Time clock

 A time clock, sometimes known as a clock card machine, punch clock, or time recorder, is a device that records start and end times for hourly employees (or those on flexi-time) at a place of business.

 In mechanical time clocks, this was accomplished by inserting a heavy paper card, called a time card, into a slot on the time clock.
 When the time card hit a contact at the rear of the slot, the machine would print day and time information (a timestamp) on the card.
 One or more time cards could serve as a timesheet or provide the data to fill one.
 This allowed a timekeeper to have an official record of the hours an employee worked to calculate the pay owed an employee.

-The terms bundy clock, or just bundy have been used in Australian English for time clocks.
+The terms bundy clock and bundy have been used in Australian English for time clocks.
 The term comes from brothers Willard and Harlow Bundy.